droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!abstract]+ **Challenging Strahd**
 > If, at any point during the encounter, a player challenges Strahd or insists that he must be defeated, Strahd smiles, admits he's "never been one to decline a challenge," and invites the player to defeat him—right here, right now—if they can.
 He promises to make no effort to stop them for the first thirty seconds of their assault.
 >
 > If the player declines, Strahd dismisses them as a coward, noting with disappointment, "A pity.
 I had hoped for better."
 If the player accepts, Strahd allows them to attack him for four full rounds.
-During this time, each attack the player makes against Strahd automatically hits, and Strahd automatically fails all Strength and Dexterity saving throws.
+During this time, each attack the player makes against Strahd improved by one degree of success, and the same apply for the Strahd's Reflex saving throws.
 >
 > When the five rounds have elapsed, Strahd says, "Impressive determination—if ultimately futile."
 He adds, "Now, let us see how you fare when the true game begins."
 >
-> Assuming his [[Strahd von Zarovich#The Mage|Mage]] form, Strahd casts ***telekinetic grasp*** each round to suspend the player in the air above him, and casts ***blindness/deafness*** as a reaction whenever the player makes a melee attack against him.
-The first time the player fails their saving throw against ***telekinetic grasp***, he says, "Escape if you can."
+> Assuming his [[Strahd von Zarovich#The Mage|Mage]] form (as of now, use [Vampire Mastermind scaled to 15 level](https://2e.aonprd.com/Monsters.aspx?ID=3226)  and add more spells up to 7th rank), Strahd casts ***[Forceful Hand (7th Eank)](https://2e.aonprd.com/Spells.aspx?ID=915)*** each round to suspend the player in the air above him, and casts [Blinding Beauty](https://2e.aonprd.com/Spells.aspx?ID=779) as a reaction and only on the target whenever the player makes an attack against him in 30 foot radius (flavor the spell as he cast darkness into their minds).
+The first time the player critically fails their saving throw against ***[Forceful Hand (7th Eank)](https://2e.aonprd.com/Spells.aspx?ID=915)***, he says, "Escape if you can."
 He then adds, in a lower tone: "But should you find yourself lacking, a simple plea for mercy will release you from your plight."
 >
-> The first time the player succeeds their saving throw against ***telekinetic grasp***, Strahd applauds their tenacity, then asks whether they shall choose to continue to fight.
+> The first time the player at least fails their saving throw against ***[Forceful Hand (7th Eank)](https://2e.aonprd.com/Spells.aspx?ID=915)*** (which is unlikely, but possible), Strahd applauds their tenacity, then asks whether they shall choose to continue to fight.
 (If they do, he continues to fight using his full Mage statblock.)
 >
-> If the player asks to be freed from Strahd's ***telekinetic grasp***, he does so without delay.
+> If the player asks to be freed from Strahd's  ***[Forceful Hand (7th Eank)](https://2e.aonprd.com/Spells.aspx?ID=915)***, he does so without delay.
 "Wisdom lies in recognizing one's limitations," he notes.
 "Remember this moment—for the next time, I may not be as generous."
 >
-> If the player is knocked unconscious by Strahd's ***telekinetic grasp***, he crouches beside them, whispering: "You fought bravely, but even the greatest warrior cannot outlast the inevitable.
+> If the player is knocked unconscious by Strahd, he crouches beside them, whispering: "You fought bravely, but even the greatest warrior cannot outlast the inevitable.
 Rest now, comforted by the knowledge that you have entertained me."
 He then turns to the remainder of the party and invites them to care for their wounded companion.
 ## C2b.
 The Conversation Begins
 If undiverted, [[Strahd von Zarovich#The Gentleman|Strahd]] greets each of the player characters individually—by name, if his spies have had a chance to learn them and report back to him.
 While doing so, he makes a personal comment regarding each character’s species, class (if apparent from their equipment or dress), and/or personality (if reported by his spies).
 If possible, he frames each comment in the form of a compliment, sympathetic remark, or (sparingly) exceptionally veiled threat.